mrkaleArduinoLib/gbj_twowire/README.md

 None

 #### Returns
-Timestamp of finishing of the recent sending or receiving communication transaction on the two-wire bus.
+Timestamp of finishing of the recent sending or receiving communication transmission on the two-wire bus.

 #### See also
 [setTimestampSend(), resetTimestampSend(), setTimestampReceive(), resetTimestampReceive()](#setTimestamp)